astra137/node-mojang/README.md

 Create sessions, get user info, change skins, and more with promises.

 Includes the functions described on the [Minecraft modern wiki](http://wiki.vg/Main_Page), as well as several equally-important but undocumented endpoints.
 Every function makes a single request.
 This library requires Internet access to do anything.

-Please use [GitHub Issues][issues] to submit a bug, request an example, or report a missing feature.
+Please use [GitHub Issues][issues] to submit a bug, request new examples, or report a missing feature.
+Pull requests welcome.

 ## Install
 ```shell